What is the difference between a surgical and a non surgical facelift?

 There are limits, however.
 It is very difficult to fix drooping, sagging older skin. with a non-surgical facelift.
-You simply cannot expect a 100% improvement of deep wrinkle lines and drooping skin with fillers and injections.
-And over time, fillers fade and need to be replenished with touch-ups.
+You also cannot expect full resolution of deep wrinkle lines and drooping skin with fillers and injections, and of course, over time fillers fade and need to be replenished.

-The treatments available for non-surgical facelifts will delay the effects of ageing to a certain superficial level, but the emptiness of the face and folds of loose skin will require surgery.
-There are many different versions of surgery, which would be tailored to your condition.
+In sum, whilst non surgical treatments can delay the effects of ageing to a certain superficial level, but the emptiness of the face and folds of loose skin will require surgery.